-We source 40 percent of the wood used to make our products from our own Sustainable Forestry Initiative® certified forests, 30 percent from other certified landowners, and 30 percent from noncertified landowners — typically small, family-owned forests.
-Whether the wood comes from a certified forest or not, it is important that all the wood used to make our products comes from legal, noncontroversial and responsible sources.
+We source 40 percent of the wood used to make our products from our own Sustainable Forestry Initiative®-certified forests, about 20 percent from other certified landowners, and around 40 percent from noncertified landowners — typically small, family-owned forests.
+Whether it comes from a certified forest or not, it is important that all the wood used to make our products is from legal, noncontroversial and responsible sources.

 LEGAL AND NONCONTROVERSIAL

-It is our long-standing policy and practice to ensure we, and all our wood suppliers, comply with all laws, and that our procurement practices do not cause or encourage destruction of forest areas at risk of loss from unsustainable forest management practices.
-We conduct risk assessments of our wood supply area, track our sources of wood, and operate a due diligence system to maintain compliance with domestic and international laws and avoid sourcing wood from controversial sources.
+It is our long-standing policy and practice to ensure that we, and all our wood suppliers, comply with all laws, and that our procurement practices do not cause or encourage destruction of forest areas at risk of loss from unsustainable forest management practices.
+We conduct risk assessments of our wood supply area, track our wood sources and operate a due diligence system to maintain compliance with domestic and international laws and avoid sourcing wood from controversial sources.
 We are also guided by our own Wood Procurement Policy and our associated Sustainable Forestry Policy.